Battle of Methven: Battle

-It is possible that the order of "no mercy" had not reached Robert because he resorted to a chivalric tradition and called on de Valence to come out from the walls of Perth and do battle.
-De Valence, who had the reputation of an honorable man, made the excuse that it was too late in the day to do battle and said he would accept the challenge on the following day.
+It is possible that the order of "no mercy" had not reached King Robert because he resorted to a chivalric tradition and called on de Valence to come out from the walls of Perth and do battle.
+De Valence, who had the misplaced reputation of an honourable man, made the excuse that it was too late in the day to do battle and said he would accept the challenge on the following day.
 The king bivouacked his army some six miles away in some woods that were on high ground near the River Almond.
 At about dusk as the Bruce's army made camp and many disarmed, the army of de Valence fell upon them in a surprise attack.

 The king unhorsed the Earl of Pembroke in the first onslaught but was unhorsed himself and nearly captured by Sir Philip Mowbray only to be saved by Sir Christopher Seton.
 Outnumbered and taken by surprise, the king's force had no chance.
 Bruce was twice more unhorsed and twice more rescued.
 At the last, a small force of Scottish knights including James Douglas, Neil Campbell, Edward Bruce, John de Strathbogie, Earl of Atholl, Gilbert de Haye and the king formed a phalanx to break free and were forced to flee in a shattering defeat, leaving many of the king's most loyal followers dead or soon to be executed.

-The battle is depicted in the Netflix original film, Outlaw King.
+The battle is depicted in the Netflix original film Outlaw King.